sebasvila/fif/content/posts/reparacio-kaiser-piccolo/index.md

 - schaublin-13
 - wörner-b13
 - tools
 categories:
 - projects
 keywords:
 - Kaiser Piccolo
 - boring head
 - automatic facing
 - diacator
-draft: true
+draft: false
 ---

-The Kaiser Piccolo is exquisitely made small boring head with boring and automatic facing functions.
+The Kaiser Piccolo is an exquisitely made mid sized boring head with boring and automatic facing functions.
 I got a ISO30 one in a very nice condition together with a bunch of tooling.
 When tested it performed very fine but I couldn't switch easily between facing and boring (marked as P and A in the head, maybe for the french «planage» and «alésage»).
 It needs to be serviced to cope with this jam.

 <!--more-->